The GRE Math (or Quantitative) sections consist of Quantitative Comparison, Problem Solving, and Data Interpretation question types.

 In a bag of candy, 7 of the candies are cherry flavored, 8 are lemon, and 5 are grape.
 If a candy is chosen randomly from the bag, what is the probability that the candy is not lemon?

-Type your numeric answer as a fraction in the boxes provided.
+You’ll need to type your numeric answer as a fraction in the boxes provided on the actual exam.

 The correct answer is 12/20 (or 3/5).